Azhar6/angular-interview-questions/README.md

 1. ### What is Angular Framework?

-Angular is an open-source web application framework developed by Google for building dynamic single-page applications using a component-based architecture, TypeScript, and robust data binding mechanisms.
+    Angular is a popular open-source web application framework developed by Google, designed for building dynamic and interactive single-page applications (SPAs).
+It uses a component- based architecture, meaning applications are built using reusable and self-contained units called components.
+Angular is written in TypeScript, a superset of JavaScript that adds static typing, which helps catch errors early and improves code maintainability.
+The framework also features powerful data binding mechanisms that synchronize data between the model and the view automatically, enhancing the responsiveness and efficiency of the application.

   **[⬆ Back to Top](#table-of-contents)**